rzyfrank/ME5406-project2/README.md

 ```

 ## Design track
 You need to change the `turning_point` in `main.py` before training or testing.
 The track should start in `(400, 500)` and the width and height of the track image should be at least 500 larger than the maximum values of x and y in `turning_point`.
 You can set `--track_w` and `--track_h` to change the width and height of the track image.
+You can choose to start your track horizontally or vertically.

 You can use `lib/create_track` to help you visualize the track and try to manually move forward on it.